fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/overview-of-fusioncharts-net-viz.md

 To help understand better refer to the illustration below:

 <img src="{% site.BASE_URL %}/images/architecture-diagram-fusioncharts-net.png" alt="Data Markers" width="700" height="420">

+Starting v1.0.4, FusionCharts.NET has been releases for **.NET Standard** which enables the support for all available `.NET frameworks`.
+The supported .NET frameworks are listed below:
+- .NET Framework
+- .NET Core
+- .NET Standard
+- Mono/Xamarin

+> You can download the .NET Standard version directly from **NuGet**.

 ## FusionCharts ASP.NET wrapper vs FusionCharts.NET